 A CITY PRESERVING ITS UNIQUE HERITAGE Declared a World Heritage Site in 1995, the city of Luang Prabang is a unique example of an established traditional town.
 The preservation of its cultural heritage, its historic monuments and its social structure has attracted international attention.
-A GROWING TOURISM BOOM Since the Lao People's Democratic Republic was opened to new economic structures and become integrated into the world system of open commerce in 1986, tourism has developed.
-It is now playing an important part in the development plans and in the economy of the country.
-There are 600 classified buildings in Luang Prabang and it is now the leading tourist destination of Laos.
-Since 1995, the number of visitors has risen from 20,000 per year to more than 250,000.
+A GROWING TOURISM BOOM Since the Lao People's Democratic Republic was opened to new economic structures and became integrated into the world system of open commerce in 1986, tourism has developed.
+It is now playing an important part in the economic development plans of the country.
+There are 600 classified buildings in Luang Prabang and it is the leading tourist destination of Laos.
+Since 1995, the number of visitors has risen from 20,000 per year to more than 350,000.

 The protection of biodiversity is a national priority.
 Biodiversity is the common thread that is integral to our lives and on which we depend.
 The biological diversity of Laos is immense, made up of vast rainforests and rare floral species including many varieties of orchids.
-The National Assembly of Laos, wanting to preserve natural resources for the sake of the betterment of local people, has passed three laws concerning wildlife and aquatic life, intellectual property, and fire prevention.
-As well, Laos has put in place 21 national reserves for the preservation of biodiversity and wild species, covering nearly 14% of its territory.
+The National Assembly of Laos, wanting to preserve natural resources for the sake of the betterment of local people, passed three laws concerning wildlife and aquatic life, intellectual property, and fire prevention.
+As well, Laos has put in place 22 national reserves for the preservation of biodiversity and wild species, covering nearly 14% of its territory.
 The goal of the government is that by 2020 it will bring its forested territory up to 70% from the present 50% of the country.
-This policy is in line with the economic perspectives of the agricultural and forest industries and depends on a program of protection of the environment and of the flora and fauna and also on investment in tourism.
-In addition, the government has launched an awareness campaign to inform the people of the dangers of large-scale deforestation.
+This policy is in line with the economic perspectives of the agricultural and forest industries and depends on a program of environmental, flora and fauna protection and investment in tourism.
+In addition, the government has launched an awareness campaign to inform people about the dangers of large-scale deforestation.